 Manual data collection persists

-2018 survey by TrackVia reported 47% of construction managers use manual methods when capturing key project information.
+A 2018 survey by TrackVia reported 47% of construction managers use manual methods when capturing key project information.
 Notably, the majority of managers agree manual systems lead to incomplete information on work quality.

 A great first step in digitizing construction is adopting mobile technology.